Logic programming: Concurrent logic programming

 shuffle([ace, queen, king], [1, 4, 2], Merge).

 The program will non-deterministically generate a single solution, for example Merge = [ace, queen, 1, king, 4, 2].

-Arguably, concurrent logic programming is based on message passing, so it is subject to the same indeterminacy as other concurrent message-passing systems, such as Actors (see Indeterminacy in concurrent computation).
-Carl Hewitt has argued that concurrent logic programming is not based on logic in his sense that computational steps cannot be logically deduced.
-However, in concurrent logic programming, any result of a terminating computation is a logical consequence of the program, and any partial result of a partial computation is a logical consequence of the program and the residual goal (process network).
-Thus the indeterminacy of computations implies that not all logical consequences of the program can be deduced.
+Carl Hewitt has argued that, because of the indeterminacy of concurrent computation, concurrent logic programming cannot implement general concurrency.
+However, according to the logical semantics, any result of a computation of a concurrent logic program is a logical consequence of the program, even though not all logical consequences can be derived.

 Concurrent constraint logic programming

 Concurrent constraint logic programming combines concurrent logic programming and constraint logic programming, using constraints to control concurrency.
 A clause can contain a guard, which is a set of constraints that may block the applicability of the clause.
 When the guards of several clauses are satisfied, concurrent constraint logic programming makes a committed choice to use only one.

-Inductive logic programming

-Inductive logic programming is concerned with generalizing positive and negative examples in the context of background knowledge: machine learning of logic programs.
-Recent work in this area, combining logic programming, learning and probability, has given rise to the new field of statistical relational learning and probabilistic inductive logic programming.

 Higher-order logic programming

 Several researchers have extended logic programming with higher-order programming features derived from higher-order logic, such as predicate variables.
 Such languages include the Prolog extensions HiLog and λProlog.